awslabs/aws-iot-device-client/README.md

 `device-key`: Path to the device private key.

-*Note: If the CSR file or the Device Private Key is not provided, the Device Client will use Claim certificate and Private key for provisioning the device*
+*Note: If the CSR file is specified without also specifying a device private key, the Device Client will use Claim Certificate and Private key to generate new Certificate and Private Key while provisioning the device*

 #### Configuring the Fleet Provisioning feature via the command line
 ```